aurroberts/Analyzing-and-Formatting-PostgreSQL-Sales-Data/README.md

 ## Key Insights
 - Ranked top products per category by total sales and profit using RANK() and PARTITION BY
-- Detected missing quantity values and calculated imputeed unit prices with a multi-step CTE
+- Detected missing quantity values and calculated imputed unit prices with a multi-step CTE
 - Created reusable SQL queries for reporting and exploration

 ## Files